The Best Thru-Hiking Tents of 2023

 Number of stakes required: 6 – 12

-Best For: Ultralight solo hikers who value space
+Best For: Ultralight solo hikers who value space, low cost, and low weight.

 Why We Love This Tent

-The One is a solo-hiker fave that tops ultralight gear roundups across the board—including our annual AT thru-hiker survey, where it was crowned the most popular one-person tent for the second year running.
-It’s affordable, lightweight, and spacious.
+The One is a solo-hiker fave that tops ultralight gear roundups across the board —including our annual AT thru-hiker survey, where it frequently takes home the title for the most popular one-person tent.
+It’s lightweight, spacious, and affordable — even more so after Gossamer Gear recently reduced the price.

 Features